soitun/BotBrowser/tools/botcanvas/README.md

 ```

 **Step 2: Navigate and execute**
-Visit your target site (or load a test scene) and trigger the canvas fingerprinting workflow you want to analyze.
+Visit your target site (or load a test scene) and trigger the canvas tracking workflow you want to analyze.

 **Step 3: Collect results**
 Exit BotBrowser.
 The complete recording is saved to `/tmp/botcanvas.jsonl` in structured JSONL format.